 ecobirmingham is here to help create a sustainable city

 A city where air pollution is a thing of the past, not a current problem.
 A city that is powered by renewable energy and where homes are energy efficient.
 A city that always reduces, then re-uses, then recycles what it consumes.
 A city where we have access to nature and can learn about our place in the world.
-A city who’s citizens demand a better approach from businesses such as tackling unnecessary plastic waste.
+A city whose citizens demand a better approach from businesses such as tackling unnecessary plastic waste.
 A city we can all be proud of and which leads the way in how to live a simpler life with respect for the planet.

 We exist to affect that social change and the transition towards a low-carbon and sustainable lifestyle.
 By inspiring and supporting communities and organisations across Birmingham to take positive action, we will demonstrate that building low carbon communities brings benefits, opportunities and well-being to everyone, whilst protecting our environment.
 Whether it’s learning to ride a bike, gaining skills in food growing, raising awareness of local issues or contributing to the debate in the city – we will help you along your journey.